 If you can’t find answers to your questions here, feel free to call our office during normal business hours.

 1851 Lexington Avenue San Mateo off of Highway 280/Bunker Hill Drive.

 What are your office hours?

 9am-5pm M-F. Our offices are closed on major holidays.
-The Pool is open on most holidays, typically with Saturday hours.
+The Pool is open on most holidays, but please always check our home page for special holiday hours.

 What is your Tax ID number?

 Are you part of San Mateo Parks and Rec?